Updated: Nov 8, 2021

 It's August 2020.
 Here we are in the midst of a pandemic.
 Its been here since March causing every human on the planet to live through a health emergency of immense proportions.
 One that's leaving us wondering what the future holds.
-After health the next concern is personal finance in what is still a very uncertain world.
+After health the next concern will be personal finance in what remains a very uncertain world.

-From all failure and uncertainty comes hope, that somehow as humans we can learn some lessons, pivot how we do things, acclimatise to the new reality.
-For me those voices of hope have been from our industry's matriarchs, Ann Bentley, Dame Judith Hackett, Helen Gordon, all advocating not just change that brings on more legislation and tighter controls, but change that leads to a fundamental shift in the culture of the industry and how we do business.
+From failure and uncertainty comes hope, that somehow as humans we can learn some lessons, pivot how we do things, acclimatise to the new reality.
+Voices of hope have been from our industry's matriarchs, Ann Bentley, Dame Judith Hackett, Helen Gordon, all advocating not just change that brings on more legislation and tighter controls, but change that leads to a fundamental shift in the culture of the industry and how we do business.
 The kind of shift that can cope with an uber connected world where change is the only certainty.

 Do we need to build back better?
 Yes we most certainly do.
 Can we build back better?
 The jury is out?
 Is it possible to build back better?
 Yes it is, but it needs the kind of culture change that has until now eluded us.
 Partly because we are being yanked back on the chains of the bond markets who are happy with our malignant efforts, partly because government has not yet worked out what needs to be done, partly because our supposedly best practice professional institutions have not come together in unison to make culture change a condition of membership so the customer recognises competence at all levels of the industry.
 Mostly because we are all too busy just surviving.